 Oh, it gets stupider…

-What in the hell difference does it make where they play if you can’t keep the ball in between the lines?
-Did Nalbandian make Chucho aim for the fences (and often hit them) time and time again, giving away countless points to Verdasco, who gladly kept the ball in play waiting for him to self-destruct?
-Did Nalby make Lopez play the match of his life?
-And if del Potro was not motivated, this Nalby's fault?
-What's the source of Nalby's motivation?
+Did Nalbandian make Chucho aim for the fences (and often hit them) time and time again, giving away countless points to Verdasco, who gladly just kept the ball in play waiting for him to self-destruct?
+Did Nalbandian make Lopez play the match of his life?
+And if del Potro was not motivated, this is Nalbandian's fault?
+What's the source of Nalbandian's motivation?
 According to Bodo, he wants to make up for all his personal underachieving by making the Davis Cup "David's Cup".
 But this assumes he feels somehow he should be ashamed of his career.
-Maybe Bodo feels he's underachieved, but that has nothing to do with Nalby's self perception, and thus, his cynical assumptions about Nalby's motivation (while ignoring the absence of del Potro's) is beyond absurd – it is in fact sinister.
+Maybe Bodo feels he's underachieved, but that has nothing to do with Nalbandian's self-perception, and thus, his cynical assumptions about Nalbandian's motivation (while ignoring the absence of del Potro's) is beyond absurd – it is in fact sinister.

-The fact of the matter is Argentina lost because they lacked depth.
+full stop.
 The Spaniards have a lot of options, even when the best player in the world is on vacation.
 The same could not be said for Argentina.
 Their best hope was to win 3 singles matches, even though they put in a hell of an effort in doubles, but fell short.
-Nalby did his part, but when he looked over his shoulder to see who else was going again into the breach, he saw a 19 year old kid with no plan B, and a guy who 2 years ago, looked like he was on the verge of depression after losing a deciding rubber in Moscow, and about 6 other players so out of form or shape, they didn’t even bother to suit up for the battle.
+Nalbandian did his part, but when he looked over his shoulder to see who else was going again into the breach, he saw a 19 year old kid with no plan B, and a guy who 2 years ago, looked like he was on the verge of depression after losing another deciding rubber this one in Moscow.
+Next to that, they had about 6 other players so out of form or shape, they didn't even bother to suit up.

 Shame on you Peter Bodo – after all these years you really should know better.